ahmadalli/public-notes/docs/0040-finding-work/010-finding-work-you-enjoy.md

 Now that you have a list of areas that motivate you, we need to find jobs that match these areas, if you don't already know them.
 As I didn't have this problem, I can only hypothesize about the solution and I would start with the following if I wanted to solve it and would iterate from there:

 - Look for social media groups and forums that are active in these areas.
+- Look for and ask people in your network that are active in these areas or might know someone who is.
 - Look for events and meetups that are active in these areas.
 Check out the material and speak to the people at these events.
 - Look for **companies** and **people** that are active in the areas that you're interested in.
 You can find them on social media, blogs, podcasts, etc by searching via related keywords.
 - Look at **jobs** and **activities** that these companies and people are doing.